-- Wear a shirt or a short-sleeved shirt to make it easier, especially the technician, who can draw blood easily.
+- Wear a shirt or a short-sleeved shirt to make it easier, especially for the technician, who can draw blood quickly.

-- Twelve hours before you have to have a blood test, do not take any dietary supplement that contains vitamin B7, biotin or multivitamins, unless your doctor allows it.
+- Twelve hours before you have to have a blood test, please do not take any dietary supplement that contains vitamin B7, biotin, or multivitamins, unless your doctor allows it.

-A health technician will first cleanse the skin using an antiseptic and then tie a tourniquet or band on the upper arm and apply pressure that will cause swelling in the arm as blood begins to accumulate.
+A health technician will first cleanse the skin using an antiseptic and then tie a tourniquet or band on the upper arm and apply pressure that will cause swelling as blood accumulates.

 Then, the technician will take a syringe that he will then insert into his veins.
 It is usually on the back of the hand or inside the elbow area.

-Then, the technician will extract the necessary amount of blood that is needed for the test.
-When removing the syringe, the technician will apply a bandage to the area where the syringe is removed to stop bleeding.
+Then, the technician will extract the necessary amount of blood needed for the test.
+The technician will apply a bandage to the area where the needle is removed to stop bleeding when removing the syringe.

 This whole process takes only a few minutes.